The Sustainable Amsterdam Travel Guide by a local

 The coolest hotels of Southern Costa Rica

-Three years it’s been since we moved our asses to Costa Rica to embark on this big surf adventure.
+When we moved our asses to Costa Rica to embark on this big surf adventure, we honestly had no idea what we were getting ourselves into.
 We had never been to Costa Rica before, had little knowledge about its culture, its people, or how beautiful this country really was.
 But it surprised us in many ways, and it still does.

 Art Villas | Uvita